-Illinois Police release bodycam video of fatal shooting of Black woman in her home - KESQ
+Illinois police release bodycam video of fatal shooting of Black woman in her home - KESQ

 Massey’s father, James Wilburn, said he initially received conflicting information from law enforcement.

 “I was under the impression that a prowler had broken in and killed my baby.
-Never did they say that it was a deputy-involved shooting until my brother read it on the internet,” Wilburn said.
+Never did they say that it was a deputy-involved shooting until my brother read it on the internet,” Wilburn said at the news conference.

+“We were led to believe that the intruder – or someone from the neighborhood – may have killed her.
+We were absolutely shocked to find out that it was a deputy who shot her,” Wilburn told CNN’s Laura Coates on Monday night.

+“You’re used to having ‘the talk’ with boys, but now I guess we have to talk to our girls about … their interactions with the police,” Wilburn said.

 Officials criticize deputy’s actions